Anemolo/springu/readme.md

 let isXdone = false;
 let isYdone = false;

-springu(obj, 'x', 1., {...settings, onComplete: () =>{ isXdone = true;  });
+// THIS ISN'T THE ACTUAL API.
+JUST TO ILUSTRATE springu(obj, 'x', 1., {...settings, onComplete: () =>{ isXdone = true;  });
 springu(obj, 'y', 1., {...settings, onComplete: () =>{ isYdone = true;  });

-if(isXdone && isYDone){
+// THIS ISN'T THE ACTUAL API.
+JUST TO ILUSTRATE if(isXdone && isYDone){
 	// do something
 }
+// THIS ISN'T THE ACTUAL API.
+JUST TO ILUSTRATE
 ```
 This feels like I have to go back and forward to understand what's even happening here.